 • Expand audit program for environment configuration

-Improve expectations for continuous secure operations through provision of detailed procedures.
+Improve expectations for continuous secure operations through provision of detailed procedures, which includes:

 Web Application Security Controls